Rules for Neches River Educational Cruises

 (Example: 24 students trip, 1 teacher and no more than 4 chaperones making a total of 29)

-4. Teachers must supply a seperate list of students, teachers and chaperones for each trip prior to boarding the boat.
+4. Teachers must supply a separate list of students, teachers and chaperones for each trip prior to boarding the boat.

-6. Ensure that chaperones arrive with students.
-No more than 8 students should be pre-assigned to an adult chaperone.
+5. Ensure that chaperones arrive with students.
+No more than 8 or less than 6 students should be pre-assigned to an adult chaperone.
 Chaperones will be expected to remain with their assigned students for the duration of the field trip, both on the boat and on land.

 7. Please ensure parent chaperones understand that their job is to help keep students safe and on-task.
 It is counter-productive for parent chaperones to disrupt the class by talking to each other or making phone calls during program time.
 Chaperones are expected to actively participate in all activities.